 This is actually a coleslaw that I don’t see that often anymore.
 It seems to have been eclipsed by the creamy, mayo-based slaws.
 I love those, too (again, see the menu linked above) but this slaw will always have a special place in my heart…and on my table.

 About Old Fashioned Vinegar Based Cole-Slaw:

 Tangy, sweet, complex, with just a bit of the bite, the dressing used for this slaw can be made with caraway or celery seed.
-Either complements red or green cabbage beautifully.
+Either one complements red or green cabbage beautifully.

 Just toss together the dressing with your favorite cabbage, red or green, maybe a few carrots (onions if you’d like, although they can get very strong and are best put only in the portion you’ll eat that day) & a few herbs.
 Let it sit in the fridge for about an hour then enjoy.

 One of my favorite ways to serve slaw is with a Pulled Pork Sandwich – right on top or on the side.
-A big pet peeve is when the slaw is sliced too thick to go on a sandwich – it pokes out, falls off an it’s hard to take a bite.
+A big pet peeve is when the slaw is sliced too thick to go on a sandwich – it pokes out, falls off and it’s hard to take a bite.

 A food processor or a good sharp knife does the job, too, especially if you’re not worried about plopping this on a sandwich.

-Don’t buy those bags of dried up, shredded slaw mix at the store if you can help it.
+Don’t buy those bags of dried-up, shredded slaw mix at the store if you can help it.
 I know, they’re so easy – the problem?
-They might not seem too expensive, but in reality?
-Four to 10 times the cost of shredding your own!
+They might not seem too expensive but in reality?
+Four to 10 times the cost of buying cabbage and shredding your own!
 Yeah, shocking.

-Vinegar Based Slaw
+Old Fashioned Vinegar Based Cole Slaw

 - 1/2 head of cabbage, red or green, shredded